|Alma Mater:||Rochester '91|

-The Lions strength came from a team defense that entered the NCAA top-10 in goals-against average with an season-best average of 0.519.
-The Lions also climbed up to 20th overall in shutout percentage at 0.563, including nine shutouts on the year.
-In goal, the Lions boasted three goalkeepers who posted multiple shutouts this season, including Allison Spencer, Grace Redmon and Gabby Dubick.
-Spencer and Redmon both have tallied three shutouts on the year, while Dubick garnered a pair of shutouts to start the season.
+The Lions' strength came from a defense that ranked inside the NCAA top-10 in goals-against average, with an average of 0.519.
+The Lions also climbed up to 20th overall in shutout percentage at 0.563, totalling nine shutouts on the year.
+In goal, the Lions boasted three goalkeepers who posted multiple shutouts on the season: Allison Spencer, Grace Redmon, and Gabby Dubick.
+Spencer and Redmon both tallied three shutouts, while Dubick garnered a pair to start the season.

-The Lions capped the season placing four players on the All-Ivy League team.
-Three recieved second team honors, including senior forward Coleen Rizzo and first-year defenders Kerry Manion and Natalie Ambrose.
-Senior midfielder Torie Goode also gained honorable mention status.
+The Lions capped the season placing four players on the All-Ivy League teams.
+Three recieved second-team honors: senior forward Coleen Rizzo and first-year defenders Kerry Manion and Natalie Ambrose.
+Senior midfielder Torie Goode gained honorable-mention status.

-For 14 seasons from 2000-13, Bartholomew presided over the successful NCAA Division I Women’s Soccer program of Long Island University in Brooklyn, N.Y.
-Bartholomew led the Blackbirds to three NCAA College Cup championship tournament appearances (2012, 2011, 2006), and won the Northeast Conference regular season championship in 2010, 2008 and 2006.
-This past season, LIU Women’s Soccer made the NEC conference tournament finals for the seventh time in the past nine years.
+For 14 seasons from 2000-13, Bartholomew presided over the successful NCAA Division I Women's Soccer program at Long Island University in Brooklyn, N.Y.
+Bartholomew led the Blackbirds to three NCAA College Cup Championship Tournament appearances (2012, 2011, 2006), and won the Northeast Conference Championship in 2010, 2008, and 2006.

-Bartholomew was named NEC Coach of the Year in 2008 and her teams earned NSCAA Regional Rankings in six of the last seven years.
-Over her career, she has developed five NSCAA All-Regional players and 31 All-NEC players, in addition to an NEC Player of the Year, Defensive Player of the Year, Goalkeeper of the Year and Rookie of the Year.
-Bartholomew’s 2010 team tallied the most wins in LIU history with 15.
+Bartholomew was named NEC Coach of the Year in 2008 and her teams earned NSCAA Regional Rankings in six of seven years.
+Over her career, she developed five NSCAA All-Regional players and 31 All-NEC players, in addition to an NEC Player of the Year, Defensive Player of the Year, Goalkeeper of the Year, and Rookie of the Year.
+Bartholomew's 2010 team tallied the most wins in LIU history with 15.
 Under her leadership, LIU won or tied 23 consecutive games at home between 2004 and 2006, which was the 12th best home-unbeaten streak in NCAA at the time.
-Bartholomew’s teams have also been successful off the field earning 12 straight NSCAA Team academic awards, with many student-athletes earning NEC Academic Honor Roll, four NSCAA Scholar All-East Region and an Academic All-American.
+Bartholomew's teams had also been successful off the field, earning 12 straight NSCAA team academic awards, with many student-athletes making the NEC Academic Honor Roll, four selected to the NSCAA Scholar All-East Region Team, and an Academic All-American honoree.

 “I am very excited at the prospect of building a women's soccer program that meets Columbia's standard of excellence,” said Bartholomew.
 “I look forward to working with the talented group of players already at Columbia, along with recruiting future student-athletes to help bring an Ivy League championship back to Columbia.”

 Bartholomew has been a summer instructor at soccer camps for young adults and college-bound players of both genders.
-She was the assistant director of Colgate’s Soccer Fit Academy for five years, and has also been a head coach at the U.S. Military Soccer Camp and the Syracuse University Soccer Camp, and a staff member at the University of Rochester Soccer School.
+She was the Assistant Director of Colgate's Soccer Fit Academy for five years and a head coach at the U.S. Military Soccer Camp and the Syracuse University Soccer Camp, as well as a staff member at the University of Rochester Soccer School.